kisanbura/Linux-OS-Coursework/docs/week7.md

   ##
   <img width="1352" height="394" alt="sudo nmap -ss performs a tcp syn scan week 7" src="https://github.com/user-attachments/assets/6f66e6b9-766c-4c4a-ae5d-46eab9028da9" />

+- A TCP SYN scan was performed using nmap

+##
-Nmap scanning confirmed that only the SSH service was exposed on the server.
-This validates firewall effectiveness and minimises the network attack surface.
+The scan revealed that only the SSH service was exposed, indicating that the firewall was correctly configured and the network attack surface was minimised.

 ----------------------------------------------------------------------------------------
 ## Service Inventory and Justification